FrancoLiberali/cql/docs/cql/concepts.rst

 Relation getter
 -----------------------------------

-Relationships between objects can be loaded from the database using PreloadConditions.
+Relationships between objects can be loaded from the database using the Preload method.
 In order to safely navigate the relations in the loaded model cql provides methods called "relation getters".